 Alex Hungate has served as our Chief Operating Officer since January 2022, with responsibility for leading the Mobility, Deliveries and Financial Services businesses across the group.
 Prior to joining us, Mr. Hungate served as President and Chief Executive Officer of SATS (SGX S58), with responsibility for leading the SATS group, where he had served since January 2014.
 Mr. Hungate joined the SATS board of directors as an independent director in July 2011, before becoming an executive director and a member of the board's executive committee in July 2013.
 From August 2010 to July 2013, Mr. Hungate served as Chief Executive Officer of HSBC Singapore.
 Mr. Hungate joined HSBC in 2007 as Group Managing Director of Personal Financial Services and Marketing, based in London.
 Mr. Hungate also served as the Managing Director, Asia Pacific for Reuters, based in Hong Kong, from August 2005 to August 2007.
-Between 1994 and 2005, Mr. Hungate was based in New York with Reuters where he held various roles, including Co-Chief Executive Officer, Americas and Global Chief Marketing Officer.
+Prior to serving as Managing Director, Mr. Hungate held various roles at Reuters, based in New York, between 1994 and 2005, culminating in Co-Chief Executive Officer, Americas and Global Chief Marketing Officer for Reuters.
 From September 1989 to July 1991, Mr. Hungate worked at Booz, Allen & Hamilton, a strategy consultancy, in London.
 Mr. Hungate serves as a board member of the Singapore Economic Development Board (EDB) and is also a member of the Future Economy Council.
 Mr. Hungate received a degree in engineering, economics and management from Oxford University in 1989 and graduated as a Baker Scholar from the MBA program at Harvard Business School in 1993.